fb tracking

 The MAIF Agreement states that companies cannot promote infant formula (0–6 months) or follow-on formula (6–12 months).
 The MAIF Agreement does not apply to many other things that are covered by the WHO Code, including toddler formula (from 12 months on).

 Hence, marketing of toddler milks has no restrictions and these are aggressively marketed.
-Research shows that many parents don’t differentiate between infant and toddler formulas, but rather only recognise the brand.
+Research shows that many parents don’t understand or can differentiate between infant and toddler formulas, but rather only recognise the brand.

 While the MAIF Agreement helps somewhat to promote and protect breastfeeding, the implementation of the WHO Code would be much more effective.